 Edward Bergeron, Jr.

-Edward (Ed) Bergeron is one of the recent members to join the board in 2009.
-Ed decided it was important to give back to the growing community.
+Edward (Ed) Bergeron joined the board in 2009, deciding it was important to give back to the growing community.
 He is a resident of Chesterfield and has spent all his life in the Keene area.
-Ed is the President and Treasurer of Bergeron Construction Co, INC - a three generation family business celebrating its 100th year in 2009.
+Ed is the President and Treasurer of Bergeron Construction Co, INC - a three generation family business which celebrated its 100th year in 2009.
 Ed attended Keene State College and has been active in many community activities and projects.
 Such community work includes his volunteer work for various charities and organizations and coaching a youth hockey and baseball team.

 Mary Louise Caffrey